Link Prospecting: Guide to Building Quality Backlinks

 Step 1: Define Your Link-Building Strategy

-Your choice of link prospects and the methods you use to identify them will be closely tied to your selected link-building tactics.
-It’s vital to have a clear strategy, including the specific tactics you plan to employ.
+Your choice of link prospects and the methods you use to identify them will be closely tied to the link-building tactics you select.
+A clear strategy is vital, including the specific tactics you plan to employ.

-Whether you opt for guest blogging, niche edits, HARO link building, skyscraper link building, digital PR, or linkable asset campaigns, your strategy should align with these choices.
-If you intend to use multiple tactics, tailor your prospects to suit each campaign type.
+Your strategy should align with your choices, whether you opt for guest blogging, niche edits, skyscraper link building, digital PR, or linkable asset campaigns.
+If you intend to use multiple tactics, tailor your prospects to each campaign type.

-For instance, guest blogging requires identifying relevant niche sites open to guest authorship, while skyscraper campaigns involve competitive analysis.
+For instance, guest blogging requires identifying relevant niche sites that are open to guest authorship, while skyscraper campaigns involve conducting competitive analysis.

 Step 2: Establish Your Evaluation Criteria